 How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 Rawson Lake is a beautiful Alberta lake suitable for a wide range of hiking abilities.
-When combined with Sarrail Ridge, it makes for a quick classic hike in the Canadian Rockies.
+When combined with Sarrail Ridge, it makes for a quick and classic hike in the Canadian Rockies.

 The views, in particular from Sarrail Ridge, are stunning, but you’ll have to put in plenty of work to get them.
 A climb up from Rawson Lake crosses prime grizzly habitat and is a bit of a slog up a steep avalanche shoot.

-The hike up to Rawson lake is a great beginner hike in Kananaskis County for those not seeking a ton of adventure.
+The hike up to Rawson Lake is a great beginner hike in Kananaskis County for those not seeking a ton of adventure.
 It skirts around Lower Kananaskis Lake and crosses a waterfall before ascending 300m to the enchanting Rawson Lake.
 If the bugs aren’t bad, it’s the perfect spot to enjoy lunch before heading back down.

 Rawson Lake & Sarrail Ridge Hike (via Rawson Lake)